The LAN party is back and if you’re going to participate, it might be a good idea to get the best portable PC case.

 What to look for in PC cases with handles

-Unlike silent PC cases, portable cases aren’t a separate category.
-You only get models with handles and that’s pretty much it.
+Unlike the quiet PC cases, portable cases aren’t a separate category.
+You only get models with handles, and that’s pretty much it.
 But there are some features that you should look for if you need a LAN case.

 Stuff like the tool-less design to install storage drives without hassle or secure them in place after you arrive at your destination.
 Or low weight and small size so you can carry the case around easier.
 Let’s talk in detail about different features.